25+ Fun Graduation Party Games and Activities

 Bonfire – Weather and safety permitting, coordinate an outside bonfire overseen by a professional where kids can chill or even roast marshmallows.

-Door Prizes – Connect with local businesses to offer big prizes like iPods and Kindles to raffle winners who attend
+Door Prizes – Connect with local businesses to offer prizes like gift cards, free services and even something big, like an iPad or laptop.

 Yearbook Sign – Encourage students to bring their yearbooks and provide pens for them to sign one another’s throughout the night; have a designated table where they can drop off and pick their yearbooks back up